GeopJr/DNOME/README.md

 ## Info

-This is a Discord theme inspired by GNOME's default theme, Adwaitta, in an attempt to make Discord look like it's part of the OS.
+This is a Discord theme inspired by GNOME's default theme, Adwaita, in an attempt to make Discord look like it's part of the OS.

 The theme is mostly a recolor of elements rather than a complete restyle as to not (completely) remove Discord's branding (https://stopthemingmy.app/).
 Feel free to fork this and add any additional styling you might want.